Editor's Note: See also Schedule II, Stop Signs, included at the end of Title III.

 When school, church or pedestrian crossing stop signs or markings are in place and clearly visible to the driver, every driver of a vehicle shall come to a complete stop.

-Where school zone signs, markings or devices are posted, erected or marked, every person driving a vehicle shall slow down observing all regulations relating to pedestrian traffic.
+Where school or church zone signs, markings or devices are posted, erected or marked, every person driving a vehicle shall slow down, observing all regulations relating to pedestrian traffic.